 Azenhas do Mar, Portugal

 Perched on a rugged cliff overlooking the deep blue waters of the Atlantic Ocean, Azenhas do Mar is a gem of a town renowned for its spectacular setting, dramatic views, and peculiar swimming pools carved into the shore.
-The gleaming white buildings contribute to the charm and character of this bewitching Portuguese village in the municipality of Sintra.
+Add gleaming white buildings, pretty cobbled streets, and a unique saltwater pool overlooking the crashing waves and you have one of the most beautiful villages in Portugal.